MStarmans91/WORC/WORC/doc/index.rst

 Welcome to the WORC documentation!
 ---------------------------------------------

-WORC is an open-source python package for the easy execution of end-to-end radiomics pipelines.
-Using automatic algorithm optimization, WORC automatically determines the optimal combination from a wide variety of radiomics methods to develop a signature on your dataset.
+WORC is an open-source python package for the fully automatic execution of end-to-end radiomics pipelines.
+Using automated machine learning, WORC automatically determines the optimal combination from a wide variety of radiomics methods and parameters to develop a radiomics model on your dataset.
 Thereby, performing a radiomics study is effectively reduced to a black box with a push button, where you simply have to input your data and WORC will adapt the workflow to your application.
-Thus, WORC is especially suitable for the fast development of signatures and thus probing datasets for new biomarkers.
+Thus, WORC is especially suitable for the fast development of signatures and probing datasets for new biomarkers.

-.. note:: Despite the name, besides classification, WORC can actually also be used for regression and survival signatures!
+.. note:: Despite the name, besides classification, WORC can actually also be used for regression and multilabel classification.
+Survival is WIP.

 We aim to establish a general radiomics platform supporting easy integration of other tools.
 With our modular build and support of